CurtisVermeeren/julia-devcontainer-scaffold/README.md

 Includes volume for saving installed Julia packages.

 Includes options of adding a Display on windows using something such as VcXsrv Windows X Server.
-Just uncomment the